Sliding Scale of Gender Inequality

 - If I Pay Thee Not in Gold by Mercedes Lackey and Piers Anthony.
 Women are the ones with magic (of conjuration) and in charge of things, while men are slaves.
 Those men that do get set free are treated like second-class citizens and have to live in a walled-off section of the city.

 - The Star Wars Expanded Universe novel The Courtship of Princess Leia featured two examples in succession.
 The Hapan Consortium has been a matriarchy for centuries, to the point of having a female monarchy in the Queen Mother, whose son's wife will reign after, but not him.
 Their attitude is summed up in the saying: "Never let a man believe he is the intellectual equal of a woman.
 It only leads him to evil."
-The Witches of Dathomir, meanwhile, are a matriarchy of female Force users (apparently women alone can use the Force on this planet, since they show surprise upon meeting Luke Skywalker).
+The Witches of Dathomir, meanwhile, are a matriarchy of female Force users (women alone use the Force on this planet; they show surprise, upon meeting Luke Skywalker, that a man can use the Force, but this is because they weren't taught, as later books show Dathomiri men learning to use it).
 Men have the roles we associate with women, such as caring for their children, cooking, cleaning, etc., while being explicitly referred to and treated as slaves.
 Even Luke is enslaved, albeit briefly.

 - In the Lensman novels, Lyrane II is like this.
 One of the carrots offered by the Boskonians in the Lyrane subplot of Children of the Lens is the promise not only of power but of technology to enable the women to do without males at all.
 If they accept and succeed they'll be replacing the Kalonians, who are almost the exact societal opposite - but who biologically cannot completely discard their women (for reasons which were obvious at the time the books were written).